MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-redshift-copy-activity.md

 The following three properties are **required**:

 - **Data store type**: Select **External**.
 - **Connection**:  Select an Amazon Redshift connection from the connection list.
-If no connection exists, then create a new FTP connection by selecting **New**.
+If no connection exists, then create a new Amazon Redshift connection by selecting **New**.
 - **Use query**: Select from **Table** or **Query**.

     If you select **Table**:

     - **Table**: Specify the name of the table.
 Select the table from the drop-down list or enter the name manually by selecting **Edit**.